procrastinate-org/procrastinate/docs/howto.rst

-In this case, our jobs might still be executed by any of the workers, but cabbage will not select a job for completion as long as there is a job currently processing with the same log.
-Note that cabbage will use postgres to search the jobs table for suitable jobs, meaning that even if the database contains a high proportion of locked tasks, it wont affect cabbages's capacity to execute the free tasks.
+In this case, our jobs might still be executed by any of the workers, but cabbage will not select a job for completion as long as there is a job currently processing with the same lock.
+Note that cabbage will use postgres to search the jobs table for suitable jobs, meaning that even if the database contains a high proportion of locked tasks, it will barely affect cabbages's capacity to quickly find the free tasks.
 Also, identical jobs will always be started in creation order, so we can be assured our tasks will run sequentially and in order.

 A good string identifier for the lock is a string identifier of the shared resource, UUIDs are well suited for this.
+If multiple resources are implicated, a combination of their identifiers could be used (there's no hard limit on the length of a lock string, but stay reasonable)

 A task can only take a single lock so there's no dead-lock scenario possible where 2 running tasks are waiting one another.

-There is no mechanism in place to expire locks yet, but if a task fails without the whole Python process to crash, it will free its lock.
+There is no mechanism in place to expire locks yet, but if a task fails without the whole Python process crashing, it will free its lock.

 Launch a job in the future
 ---------------------------